Chipseal: Installation

+Chip seal installation over gravel roads

+Chip seal products can be installed over gravel roads to eliminate the cost of grading, road roughness, dust, mud, and the cost of adding gravel lost from grading.
+Adding chip seal over gravel is about 25% of the price of resurfacing with asphalt, $170,000 for a 4-mile project done in Minnesota compared to $760,000 had it been redone with asphalt.
+The surface lasts for 5–7 years.
+Patch work can be done with a bucket of tar sealer and more chip seal over the top.
+The chip seal matt surface handles thermal variation well and doesn't crack like asphalt roads.
+A thin penetrating emulsion primer (PEP) coat is usually applied over the gravel before the chip seal matt is applied.

 Noise and vibrational effects

 The rough wearing surface of the chipseal generates more roadway noise at any operating speed than do typical asphalt or concrete surfaces.
 These sound intensities increase with higher vehicle speeds.
 There is a considerable range in acoustical intensities produced depending upon the specific tire tread design and its interaction with the roadway surface type.

 The rough surface causes noticeable increases in vibration and rolling resistance for bicyclists, and increased tire wear in all types of tires.

 Vehicle speed can affect the set up time with chipseal.
 Shortly after construction (depending on weather conditions) the set speed for chipseal is 10–15 mph for the first 24–48 hours after construction.